ava-labs/teleporter/contracts/docs/src/src/Teleporter/TeleporterMessenger.sol/contract.TeleporterMessenger.md

 ### retryMessageExecution

 *See {ITeleporterMessenger-retryMessageExecution}
+A Teleporter message has an associated `requiredGasLimit` that is used to execute the message.
+If the `requiredGasLimit` is too low, then the message execution will fail.
+This method allows for retrying the execution of a message with a higher gas limit.
+Contrary to `receiveCrossChainMessage`, which will only use `requiredGasLimit` in the sub-call to execute the message, this method may use all of the gas available in the transaction.
 Reverts if the message execution fails again on the specified message.
 Emits a {MessageExecuted} event if the retry is successful.
 Requirements: